In their first year, babies have specific psychological needs. Here are a few tips to help you understand your little one.

 How do babies communicate?

-For more information, read our fact sheet on how babies communicate.
+To learn more, read our fact sheet on how babies communicate.

-Meeting your baby’s needs
+Responding to your baby’s needs

-It’s not always easy to decipher your baby’s needs!
+It’s not always easy to decipher your baby’s needs

-To let your baby you know you love them, talk to them, pick them up, rock or cuddle them, touch your cheek to theirs, or look frequently into their eyes.
+How to show your baby you love themTo let your baby you know you love them, talk to them, hold them, cuddle them, press your cheek to theirs, and look into their eyes often.
 Why?
-Because babies also form bonds through their senses.
-Every time you comfort or cuddle your child, their brain produces a soothing hormone called oxytocin.
-The feeling of well-being they get from your touch helps them develop a very strong emotional bond with you.
-The habits and routines you establish as you listen to your baby and recognize their needs also help them form a strong attachment bond with you. |
+Babies also build bonds through their senses.
+Communicate with them by responding to their facial expressions or imitating their coos, as if you were having a conversation together.
+These exchanges help your baby feel heard and important, and encourage them to communicate even more.
+Every time you comfort or cuddle your baby, their brain releases a hormone called oxytocin, which helps soothe them.
+The sense of well-being they feel during these moments of contact helps them develop a strong emotional bond with you.
+The habits and routines you create—through your attentiveness and your understanding of your baby’s needs—also help them develop a secure attachment to you. |

 Why it’s important to spend time with your baby